Connecticut fishing license: Cost, Who Needs one & How To Buy

 Who Can Purchase Discounted Connecticut Fishing Licenses?

-Those exempt from needed a Connecticut fishing license are the legally blind and mentally disabled, and angler with the loss of a limb or use of a limb.
+Those exempt from needing a Connecticut fishing license are the legally blind and mentally disabled, and angler with the loss of a limb or use of a limb.

 Special Fishing Licenses in Connecticut

 Commercial License, Vessel Permits / Registrations, and Dealers License are also being offered.
-To know more about other licenses and permit, please browse here
+To know more about other licenses and permits, please browse here

-Where Can I Buy An Connecticut Fishing License?
+Where Can I Buy a Connecticut Fishing License?

 Connecticut fishing licenses are available for purchase in person at more than 100 places in DEEP field offices, town halls, and retail shops.
 Also, Walmart is also a great option for buying your fishing license.